You may have heard the adage that 80 percent of a company’s business comes from 20 percent of its customers. Many call these big customers “whales.”

 How a response management platform can support your revenue team

 The same features that facilitate response management help enable sales.
 Most large sales include proposals and documents such as due diligence and security questionnaires.
-RFPIO seamlessly integrates with sales enablement, CRM, and vendor assessment tools.
+Responsive seamlessly integrates with sales enablement, CRM, and vendor assessment tools.

-Increase your win rate with RFPIO
+Increase your win rate with Responsive

 Case study

 For those answers they did have stored, they’d often find themselves correcting errors directly in the proposal rather than in the system, meaning the mistakes were being passed down to future responses.
-RFPIO made it easy to store, find, and correct answers within the system, saving hours on each response, while the professional responses helped significantly boost the win rate.
+Responsive made it easy to store, find, and correct answers within the system, saving hours on each response, while the professional responses helped significantly boost the win rate.

 Response management software FAQs